mberk/mberk.github.io/_posts/2016-06-08-integer-sequence-learning-first-steps.markdown

 order to quantify how well it fits the data.
 Note that this is done in sample as the goal is to decide whether we want to use the linear model to make our prediction or try another method.
-{% ihighlight r %}modeFallbackThreshold{% endihighlight %} gives the value of the MAE above which the linear model is rejected in favour of the mode of the sequence.
-If the {% ihighlight r %}forSubmission{% endihighlight %} argument is {% ihighlight r %}FALSE{% endihighlight %}, there's no need to check the threshold as the function will return both the linear model prediction and the mode and the relative merits of the two can be assessed with further analysis.
+`modeFallbackThreshold` gives the value of the MAE above which the linear model is rejected in favour of the mode of the sequence.
+If the `forSubmission` argument is `FALSE`, there's no need to check the threshold as the function will return both the linear model prediction and the mode and the relative merits of the two can be assessed with further analysis.

-An important step is to {% ihighlight r %}round{% endihighlight %} the prediction before returning. {% ihighlight r %}lm{% endihighlight %} has no concept of operating only with integers and will produce coefficients and predictions which are decimals.
+An important step is to `round` the prediction before returning. `lm` has no concept of operating only with integers and will produce coefficients and predictions which are decimals.
 This may be an interesting avenue to explore later but it turns out that ignoring the problem and just rounding the model